UKCloud/documentation/articles/azure/azs-how-create-spn-powershell.md

 It will guide you through the creation of:

-- an Azure application
+- An Azure application

-- a Service Principal Name
+- A Service Principal Name

-- role assignment
+- Role assignment

-- permissions
+- Permissions

 ## What is a Service Principal Name?